The best and worst months to book Southwest flights (and other secrets to finding the best deals)

 Earn more Southwest points

 The easiest way to rack up Southwest points is by earning a welcome bonus from Southwest credit cards.
-Right now the three Southwest personal cards have their highest-ever sign-up bonus.
-With the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, or Southwest Rapid Rewards® Priority Credit Card you’ll earn 40,000 bonus points after spending $1,000 on purchases within the first three months of account opening.
+With the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, or Southwest Rapid Rewards® Priority Credit Card you’ll earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

 Earning bonuses from these cards will count toward the Companion Pass.
-So by opening one personal and one small-business Southwest credit card, you’ll have enough points to immediately qualify for the Companion Pass.
+So by opening one personal and one small-business Southwest credit card, you’ll have enough points to immediately qualify for the Companion Pass (outside of the current offers on the consumer cards).
 If you need help deciding among the cards, read our Southwest credit card comparison guide.
 Remember, you can only hold one Southwest personal credit card at a time, but you can have one or more business Southwest cards, in addition to a personal card.

 Finding the cheapest airfare deals on Southwest is easier if you keep these tips in mind: